Lightnet/vuephaserblank/README.md

  * Nodejs javascript

 # Information:
-  Design to be simple and game design test build.
+  Design to be simple and blank application design test build.
+Phaser simple blank added for test.

   Current mode Development / Debug mode that is not config for production yet.